Companion book now available!

 Religious Urban Legends

-The email inboxes of most people are regularly stuffed with a variety of "chain mail" emails sent by well-meaning friends.
-The emails may hysterically warn about some unusual threat to health or safety, encourage people to send letters to a dying child, promise that some company or some famous person will send money to all those who forward an email to lots of other people, or insist that readers sign some email petition protesting some alleged Government action that is to go into effect soon--such as allowing telemarketers to call cell phone numbers at the expense of the cell phone owner.
+The emails may hysterically warn about some unusual threat to health or safety, insist that readers sign some email petition protesting some alleged Congressional bill that is to go into effect within days that will strip secular or religious freedoms from Americans, or trumpet that secular scientists have made some amazing find that “proves” the Bible to be true.
 The common factor in all of these emails is that they are often full of inaccurate or garbled facts at best, and totally false--and perhaps even maliciously so--at worst.

 After a certain amount of time on the Web, many newcomers to the online world seem to mature out of the temptation to indiscriminately pass along such Urban Legends.
 Unfortunately, many more never do catch on to the fact that they are spreading false information, and they continue to do so year after year.

 More unfortunately still, it is often sincere religious people who are particularly gullible when it comes to passing on what might be termed "Religious Urban Legends."
-These include inspirational stories that hype the astoundingly miraculous, allegations that Government is planning to curtail religious freedom in America at any moment if email readers don't sign some petition and pass it on to large numbers of people, and tales of amazing incidents such as Russian well drillers dropping a microphone down a deep well shaft and hearing "screams of tormented people"--purportedly in Hell.
+These include inspirational stories that hype the astoundingly miraculous, allegations that Government is planning to curtail religious broadcasting in America at any moment if email readers don't sign some petition and pass it on to large numbers of people, and tales of amazing incidents such as Russian well drillers dropping a microphone down a deep well shaft and hearing "screams of tormented people"--purportedly in Hell.

 Christians seem particularly prone to passing on sensational stories which seem to confirm the Bible or aspects of their Faith.
 What they do not realize is that, when the stories are refuted by the cold, hard facts, they have done a disservice to the cause of the Gospel by making the Christian Faith seem foolish.
 Here are two such Urban Legends that have made the rounds of the Internet over and over in recent years.

-NASA and the "Missing Day":
+NASA and the "Missing Day"

 Have NASA scientists "confirmed" the Bible stories of Joshua's Long Day and Hezekiah's Sundial?